Authenticode and Code Signing Digital ID From Comodo

 Step 5.
 Sign your Files

 You can now sign your .exe, or .cab, .ocx, or .dll file.
 To sign, you will use the SIGNCODE.EXE utility included in the ActiveX SDK.
-You will also need your Digital ID file (generally called MyCredentials.spc) and the diskette containing your private key (MyPrivateKey.pvk).
+You will also need your Digital ID file (generally called MyCredentials.spc) and the USB token containing your private key (MyPrivateKey.pvk).
+For EV Code Signing, you will also require to enter the PIN you received in your certificate collection email, for authenticating your self.

 As part of this process you will need to know the URL of Comodo's time stamping server, which is http://timestamp.comodoca.com/authenticode